 5. The faculty member will be given 10 working days to respond in writing to the Faculty Evaluation Report, with this response to be attached to the evaluation.

-6. The Campus Coordinator will acknowledge in writing the receipt of the response, noting changes, if any, in the Faculty Evaluation Report made as a result of either the conference or the faculty member’s written response.
+6. The Department Chair will acknowledge in writing the receipt of the response, noting changes, if any, in the Faculty Evaluation Report made as a result of either the conference or the faculty member’s written response.
 This response should be made within 10 working days from the faculty member’s rebuttal/response.
 This acknowledgement will also become a part of the official personnel records.
 Annual reviews are not subject to discretionary review.

 7. If the performance in any of the categories is judged to be a 1 – Does Not Meet Expectations or a 2 – Needs Improvement, the faculty member must be provided with a Performance Remediation Plan (PRP) to remediate their performance during the next year.
-The Campus Coordinator will develop the PRP in consultation with the faculty member.
+The Department Chair will develop the PRP in consultation with the faculty member.
 This will become part of the official personnel records.

 Performance Remediation Plan (PRP)